mulllhausen/analysis.null.place/.source/themes/thematrix/plugins/media-reviews/README.md

 # Media Reviews Plugin

-To enable this plugin, add `'media-reviews'` to the list of `PLUGINS` in pelican.py.
+To enable this plugin, add `'media-reviews'` to the list of `PLUGINS` in `pelican.py`.

 Currently supported \<media> are:
-- book
+- `book`
-- movie
+- `movie`
-- tv-series
+- `tv-series`

 To instruct the plugin to build the pages for all these types, create the following list in pelican.py:

     MEDIA_REVIEW_TYPES = ['book', 'movie', 'tv-series']

-Or include only the list items you want the plugin to build.
+Or include only the types you want the plugin to build.

 ## Plugin Files

 - `PATH/<media>-reviews/json/list-all.json` - The list of all \<media> data.
-This file must be created manually by the user.
-The plugin generates all the other files automatically using the data from this file.
+You will need to create this file manually yourself.
+This plugin generates all the other files automatically using the data from this file.

-For the following files, "cached" refers to the service worker.
+For the following files, "cached" means cached by the service worker, not by the browser.
 Each of the following files is initially created automatically in the `PATH/<media>-reviews/json/` directory by this plugin, and is then automatically copied to the `OUTPUT_PATH/<media>-reviews/json/` directory by pelican.

-- `list-highest-rating.json` - A simple list of absolutely all \<media> \<id>s
+- `list-highest-rating.json` - A simple list of tuples for absolutely all
-and their `data-<id>.json` file hashes (see below for a description of this file).
+\<media> \<id>s and their `data-<id>.json` file hashes (see below for a description of `data-<id>.json`).
+For example:

+    [["birdbox2018", "Ze2gAp"], ["crocoiledundee11986", "jIWb72"], ...]

 The list is sorted by highest rating then by title alphabetically.
-Not Cached.
+Not cached.

 - `list-lowest-rating.json` - Same but sorted by lowest rating then title.
 - `list-newest.json` - Same but sorted only by newest.